ib888877/cPanel_Migration/README.md

 ## Notes

-- This version does not require SSH access or paramiko library
+- This version does not require SSH access or external libraries - uses only built-in Python modules
 - All transfers use standard FTP protocol (RFC 959)
 - Temporary files are created in `tmp_trans/` directory and automatically cleaned up after each transfer
 - The tool automatically handles directory structures and file permissions available via FTP
 - Cross-platform compatibility with Windows, macOS, and Linux
 - Transfer results are automatically saved to `transfers_results.csv` in the current directory
+- **Pipenv automatically loads .env files** - no need for manual environment configuration when using `pipenv run` or `pipenv shell`